List of companies based in Minneapolis–Saint Paul: Merged or acquired companies

 In 2001 Pillsbury Company was purchased by General Mills (also located in the Minneapolis–St. Paul area).
 Parts of Pillsbury were sold to International Multifoods Corporation which was later purchased by The J.M.
 Smucker Company of Orrville, Ohio, in 2004.

 The Musicland Group, Inc. was an entertainment company which ran Musicland, Sam Goody, Suncoast Motion Picture Company, On Cue, and the Media PlaySuperstore Chains.
 The Musicland Group was purchased by Best Buy in 2001.

 Control Data Corporation was a supercomputer firm which broke up into Control Data Systems and Control Data Corporation (CDC).
 CDC currently operates as Ceridian.

 Jasc Software was a software company in Eden Prairie which was founded by the creator of Paint Shop Pro.
 It was acquired by Corel Corporation in 2004.

-PepsiAmericas was merged into Pepsi Beverage Co. in 2009.
+PepsiAmericas was acquired by PepsiCo in 2009.

 Lawson Software was an ERP software company based in St. Paul prior to being acquired by Infor.